benjamin-hodgson/Contexts/README.md

 order may change between runs, so it's important to ensure that all the assertions on a given class are independent of one another (they do not modify any state).

+If an assertion fails, all the remaining assertions will still be run, and Contexts will report precisely which ones failed.
+Contrast this with the xUnit testing style, wherein a failing assertion ends the test and any subsequent assertions will not be run.

 You can have as many assertion methods as you like on a single class.

 #### Cleaning up